-The Humanities Media Research Group brings together researchers within the School of Humanities that work in the areas of film, television, media and cultural studies.
-Its focus is on exploring film, television and other forms of media in relation to its cultural environment.
-I close relation to other Humanities subjects, research in the Humanities Media Research Group explores the media texts, histories and conceptual frameworks that inform our understanding of the content, aesthetics and context of modern media more generally and Film and Television in particular.
+The Humanities Media Research Group brings together researchers within the School of Humanities that work in the areas of film, television, media, journalism and cultural studies.
+Its focus is on exploring film and television, as well as other forms of media in relation to its cultural environment.
+In close relation to other Humanities subjects, research in the Humanities Media Research Group explores the media texts, histories and conceptual frameworks that inform our understanding of the content, aesthetics and context of modern media more generally and film and television in particular.

 Many research projects explore current trends and developments within the media landscape, such as gender issues in Horror film and the rise of spectacular cinema and television.
 Researchers in the group also explore specific national cinemas, for example Spanish and Latin American cinema as well as transnational media and post-colonial theories.